bwplotka/mimic/docs/best_practice.md

-# Guide & best practices
+# Guide & Best Practices

 **TL:DR; defining configuration in Go code *is different* than writing robust production go code for an application.**